Medusa-ML/.github/profile/README.md

 Medusa is a **free and open source** and **cross-platform** collection of Machine Learning models, primarily focusing on image and text processing for tasks like classification and generation.
 We develop our own models during our annual [bootcamps/hackathons](https://bradflaugher.com/bootcamp.html) 🚀 and contribute to large open-source projects like Neural Style Transfer, LLaMA, Open Assistant, Stable Diffusion and more! 💪

+## Training Materials

+See the [AI Harmony Book](https://github.com/Medusa-ML/AI-Harmony-Book) and the [Bootcamp](https://github.com/Medusa-ML/Bootcamp) repositories.

-## 🌟 Models in Development
+## Software and Model Development

-To explore the models, check out the [repository list](https://github.com/orgs/Medusa-ML/repositories).
+To explore our models and software, check out the [repository list](https://github.com/orgs/Medusa-ML/repositories).

 ## 💬 Contributing